Experience or Education: Which is More Important for Employees?MenaItech

 Skills vs. Experience

-According to a recent poll conducted by Knod, 75% of employers expressed concern that schooling alone does not prepare students for the global economy.
+According to a recent poll conducted by Knod, 75% of employers expressed concern that schooling alone does not prepare students for the global economy, get educated online is a good option as well.
 Additionally, 80% of employers polled preferred candidates with work experience, and 66% of employees were hired based on previous industry experience over education.

 Aside from experience and education, employers must also account for an applicant’s skill set.
 Such as: